2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/dnn-sxc-angular/http-interceptor.md

 1. When Angular [bootstraps](xref:JsCode.Angular.DnnSxcAngular.Install) the base class `DnnAppComponent` gets everything from the page when it's constructed.
 Without this the Http-Interceptor wouldn't have the configuration necessary.

 After this has happened, all calls using the Angular [HttpClient](https://angular.io/guide/http) will automatically behave as expected.

-## Next Steps

-1. Discover how Data is accessed from the Headless API
-1. Discover how to use Queries
-1. Discover how to use WebAPIs
-1. Discover how to include CMS features like content-editing